Highlights of the Program

 ADNOC Group

-• Introducing ADNOC Onshore water management strategy and the role of reinjection in pressure maintenance
+• Introducing the ADNOC Onshore water management strategy and the role of reinjection in pressure maintenance

 • Focusing on a field-level water balance to show why reinjection is critical to meeting production targets

-• Explaining laboratory studies and reservoir modeling used to define reinjection water quality requirements
+• Outlining laboratory studies and reservoir modelling used to define reinjection water quality requirements

 • Concluding with pilot results, key learnings, and planned studies to further improve reinjection performance